Mekino05/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-write a program that prints all possible different combinations of two digits
+write a function that checks for lowercase character